JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/1-building-blocks-of-oop-part-1/interface.md

 - Are unsafe for others to depend on.
 - May not even be referenced in the tests.

 What do interfaces give us?
 The presence of interfaces allows you to think about the task in a more abstract way, ignoring minor details.
 There are different levels of abstraction or ignorance of details.

-Every concrete class is abstract and has hidden behavior.
-And the class will be implemented, some interface will depend not on the requirement of abstraction, but on the model.

 ## 5.1 When Should a Class Implement an Interface?